apache/paimon/docs/content/how-to/querying-tables.md

 {{< tab "Flink" >}}

-By default, the parallelism of batch reads is the same as the number of splits, while the parallelism of stream reads is the same as the number of buckets.
+By default, the parallelism of batch reads is the same as the number of splits, while the parallelism of stream reads is the same as the number of buckets, but not greater than `scan.infer-parallelism.max`.

 Disable `scan.infer-parallelism`, global parallelism will be used for reads.